Explore Study Abroad in Switzerland: What It Means to Thrive

 At Education in Motion (EiM), we aspire for our young people to "Live Worldwise," a term that expands on these concepts to reflect our international context.
 Living Worldwise means:

-• Being a citizen of the world and able to connect with other cultures and people
+• Global Citizenship: Being a citizen of the world and being able to connect with other cultures and people in different countries

-• Having a deep understanding of global societal issues and a commitment to helping others through action
+• Global Awareness: Having a deep understanding of global societal issues and a commitment to helping others through action

-• Understanding the importance of sustainability and protecting the environment
+• Sustainability and Environmental Protection: Understanding the importance of sustainability and protecting the environment

-• Having strong self-esteem and identity and understanding where you fit in your community and the larger world
+• Self-Esteem and Community Integration: Having strong self-esteem and identity, and understanding where you fit in your community and the larger world

-• Finding happiness, enjoyment, and harmony with themselves
+• Happiness and Harmony: Finding happiness, enjoyment, and harmony with themselves

 wechatimg829